Explore Military Tools for ArcGIS

 - Country Code—United States

-You've created a symbol for the U.S. 327th Infantry Regiment, of the U.S. Eighty-Second Infantry Division.
-Next, you'll add your symbol to the map near Exermont Ardennes, a village close to where the regiment was positioned.
+You have created a symbol for the U.S. 327th Infantry Regiment, of the U.S. Eighty-Second Infantry Division.
+Next, you will add your symbol to the map near Exermont Ardennes, a village close to where the regiment was positioned.

 - In the Locate pane, search for and navigate to Exermont Ardennes.